Duduoser-s-doom/report-desktop-client/README.md

 ### `yarn build`

-This command create prebuild.
+This command creates prebuild.

 ### `yarn electron:build`

-And it make file for download
+And it makes file for downloading